 There are always free options.
 Your local library will have great choices, and there are bible apps that have amazing resources.
 It is always tough to know which study to pick when there are so many out there, so I usually ask my friends.

 Since you and I are friends, I am sharing some of my very favorites books and studies with you:

-- Included in Christ by Heather Holleman (study)
+- Included in Christ: Living a New Story from Ephesians by Heather Holleman

-- It’s Not Supposed to Be This Way by Lysa TerKeurst (book)
+- It’s Not Supposed to Be This Way: Finding Unexpected Strength When Disappointments Leave You Shattered by Lysa TerKeurst

-- 100 Days to Brave by Annie F. Downs (devotional— can be found on Youversion app)
+- 100 Days to Brave by Annie F. Downs: Devotions for Unlocking Your Most Courageous Self (devotional— can be found on Youversion app)

-- The Armor of God by Priscilla Shirer (study— can be found on Youversion app)
+- The Armor of God by Priscilla Shirer: 7 Session Study on The Power of the Armor of God (can be found on Youversion app)